riotrah/trello-movie-prettifier/README.md

 # trello-movie-prettifier
 This lil node app converts simple plaintext Trello cards with movie titles as their card titles into aesthetic cards containing links and details of each including a poster thumbnail!

+## *Now with Netflix link addition!*

 # Overview
 The app will crawl a given board for cards of a broadly defined format.
 It grabs data based on the title of the card, from The Movie DataBase.
-It then updates that card with its proper title, a poster, genre labels, its synopsis and its TMDB rating!
+It then updates that card with its proper title, a poster, genre labels, its synopsis, its TMDB rating and a link to its Netflix page if it's on it!

 ## Note:
 Its not very intelligent, so it grabs the *first* movie it gets results from.